-The Office of Special Support Services at Truett McConnell University provides reasonable accommodations to students identified as having a disability.
-The request for accommodations is provided upon presentation of appropriate documentation of disability.
-The Disclosure of Disability form can be located on the website at truett.edu.
-The Office of Special Support Services offers a variety of accommodations for students with disabilities including, but not limited to, assistance with both academic support and student life.
-Accommodations for students with disabilities are determined on an individual basis.
-The Office of Special Support Services is located in Miller Hall, room 108.
-Ms. Nell Hoyle, Director can be contacted either by phone at 706-865-2134, ext.
-2002 or by email at nhoyle@truett.edu.
+The Office of Special Support Services at Truett-McConnell University provides reasonable accommodations to students identified as having a disability.
+The Disclosure of Disability Form is located on the website at truett.edu.
+This form may also be accessed via https://pdf.ac/MkAth.
+The Office of Special Support Services provides a variety of accommodations for students, upon the receipt of official documentation.
+All accommodations are determined on an individual basis.
+The Office of Special Support Services is located in Miller Hall, Suite 105.
+Ms. Nell Hoyle, Director, may be contacted by phone: 706-878-0787 or email: nhoyle@truett.edu.
+Mrs. Judy Gillentine, Administrative Assistant, may be contacted by phone: 706-865-2134 x2142 or email: jgillentine@truett.edu.
+Please send all general questions, completed forms and documents to: sas@truett.edu.